 - Basil – I use fresh basil or basil that I froze fresh for best flavor.

 - Egg noodles – I use the wide egg noodles and add (uncooked) to the soup toward the end of cooking.
+If freezing the soup, do NOT add the noodles.

 This soup comes together so easily with just one pot!
 Heat the water and broth in a large stock pot, then add carrots, celery, garlic, turkey and the seasonings.